-Under most circumstances you will need to hire an attorney to assist you in the probate process.
+Under most circumstances, you will need to hire an attorney to assist you in the probate process.
 First, you will know you have to probate an asset when it is in the decedent's own, individual name.
 This includes bank accounts, stocks, bonds, land and more.
 The family will not be able to take control of these assets without following the exact rules as set forth in the Florida Probate Code.
+We have more on probate assets here.

-Why do you need an attorney to help you?
-First, it is a court process and you will be going to court.
+To review, a Formal Administration definitely need an attorney while a simple summary administration should have an attorney due to the complexity.
 We have seen many people over the years try to go to court without an attorney and they just create problems and frustrations for themselves.

-Next, the probate process is difficult and you will need a professional to help you.
-The following is a list of the general steps of probate, which can be quite complex, even to professionals.
-The following is a general outline of the full probate process from start to finish.
-Not every estate will need every step, but this is a good outline for the entire process:
+Also, the probate process is difficult and you will need a professional to help you.
+The following is a list of the general steps of a formal probate administration which can be quite complex, even to professionals.
+Not every estate will need every step, but this is a good outline for the entire formal probate process:

 Step 1: Locate Original Will (when applicable); list probate assets and addresses of beneficiaries;